-The first of the new interchanges is located at Woondum and is constructed south of the existing connection to the (old) Bruce Highway.
-The Woondum Interchange will be the southern-most Bruce Highway exit to enter Gympie and is likely to retain a high volume of local traffic, particularly for local residents accessing southern suburbs of Gympie.
+The first of the new interchanges is located at Woondum and is constructed at the northern end of the current extent of the upgraded highway.
+The Woondum Interchange will be the southern-most Bruce Highway exit to enter Gympie and is likely to retain a high volume of local traffic, particularly for visitors, local residents, workers and freight accessing the southern parts of Gympie, including the Monkland/Glanmire industrial area.